Bible prophecy is God’s revelation to us about future events.

 Behold, the former things are come to pass, and new things do I declare: before they spring forth I tell you of them.
 [Isaiah 42:9]

 Throughout Scripture God reveals to us things that are to happen.
 These prophetic passages are found throughout the Bible.

-In many cases we can see the fulfillment of prophecies in the historical portions of the Bible and in mankind’s historical record.
+Interestingly, prophecy can also be a history lesson as we see the fulfillment of prophecies in the historical portions of the Bible and in mankind’s historical record.

 The First Coming of Jesus Christ was Prophesied

 It was prophecy that foretold the coming of Christ (Isa.
 7:14, Isa.
 9:6, Mic.
 5:2).
 It was an angel that appeared to Mary to tell her that she was going to have a son (Luke 1:26-38).
 After Jesus was born, it was angels who appeared to the shepherds in the fields, announcing the good news of the coming of the Messiah.
 And an angel also came to the wise men that had traveled to see the baby Jesus, warning them to go home by another route.
 Angels have always been known in the Holy Bible as God’s messengers who reside with God in heaven when they are not doing his bidding on earth.

 In other cases, some prophecies are thought not to be fulfilled.
 Those of most interest to many bible students are those found in Ezekiel, Daniel, Matthew 24, Matthew 25, and Revelation.